BluePsyduck/zend-autowire-factory/README.md

 config differs from the default "config", call `ConfigReaderFactory::setDefaultConfigAlias('yourAlias')` to set the alias.

-Then, use the static `register(...$keys)` method to register a config value to the container.
+Then, use the static `register(...$keys)` method to register a config value to the container, where `$keys` are the array keys to reach your desired value in the config.
+Note that if a key is not set, an exception will be triggered by the factory.

 ## Example